 Even so, keep in mind that working overtime—especially when it comes to physical labor—can be extremely dangerous to a person’s health.
 Overworked muscles and excessive fatigue can lead to injuries and accidents.

 It isn’t worth earning the extra bucks when you’ll only end up spending more on expensive hospital bills.
 You’ll have to go through the long journey to recovery before you can even go back to full employment.

 When It’s Affecting Your Mental Health

 A lot of employees are forced to put in extra hours because of the overwhelming and urgent tasks that their bosses assign to them.
 According to CompPsych’s 2016 StressPulse SM survey, 39% of workers consider workload as the primary source of their stress.
-Studies have shown that intense stress at work can lead to various problematic habits and health issues.
+Studies have shown that intense stress and working overtime can lead to various problematic habits and health issues.
 These include drinking too much alcohol, overeating, insomnia, and depression.